 - Chapter 4, How should you calibrate your conscience to match God’s will?

-“Martin Luther believed that maintaining a good conscience was worth going to prison for and even dying for.
-That great Reformer discovered in the Bible” (Kindle 774-775).
+“Martin Luther believed that maintaining a good conscience was worth going to prison for and even dying for.”
+(Kindle 774-775).
 Here the authors look at how reliable your conscience is on it’s own, and show you how you can calibrate your conscience according to what is pleasing to God.
 They give plenty of examples of third-level issues (issues which many will disagree over, but they are issues that nobody should split over), and reason over why no one should be dogmatic over all of his convictions.

 - Chapter 5, How should you relate to fellow Christians when your consciences disagree?
 The authors give 12 principles from Romans 14.1-15.7 on how Christians can disagree with one another on disputable matters.
 They show Paul’s solution of love that emphasizes and “magnifies the gospel.”